borisl16/dashboard_racelist/README.md

 ### Comments

-If you like to see the events organised by more then one Organiser write Organisers' ID as a string with coma:
+If you like to see the events organised by more than one Organiser write Organisers' ID as a string with coma:
 ```
 node app.js "'26391, 69173, 154979'
 ```